-In nature, fluid, flexible, metaconfigured, cognitive development (using particular sorts of architectures, mechanisms and forms of representation), is generally found only in species that biologists call 'altricial' - i.e. born/hatched under-developed and cognitively incompetent
+• In nature, fluid, flexible, metaconfigured, cognitive development (using particular sorts of architectures, mechanisms and forms of representation), is generally found only in species that biologists call 'altricial' - i.e. born/hatched under-developed and cognitively incompetent

-However, (a) the converse does not follow, and (b) the link is contingent: Are elephants exceptions?
+However, (a) the converse does not follow, and (b) the link is contingent:

+Are elephants exceptions?

-- This underdevelopment and incompetence at birth may not be necessarily a feature of metaconfigured artificial systems with flexible cognitive development - perhaps some machines, or animals on some other planet, can be 'born' fully formed and fairly competent as well as possessing the competence to learn qualitatively new things by other means than slow statistics gathering. - Nevertheless there may be design features that are required by both artificial and natural rapid and flexible learners, capable of spontaneously developing new ontologies and new combinations of old competences - e.g. if brain development has to be staggered or 'cascaded', then at birth infants are more likely to be incompetent. - We need to understand the design principles if we wish to develop machines capable of human-like understanding of the environment and rapid, flexible cognitive development. - There can different competences in the same animal or robot some more rigid (precocial, genetically determined) some more flexible (derived creatively from exploration and play). - We need to understand relations between environmental and task constraints that favour different combinations of pre-configured and metaconfigured development.
+- This may not be necessarily a feature of metaconfigured artificial systems with flexible cognitive development perhaps some machines, or animals on some other planet, can be 'born' fully formed and fairly competent as well as possessing the competence to learn qualitatively new things by other means than slow statistics gathering. - Nevertheless there may be design features that are required by both artificial and natural rapid and flexible learners, capable of spontaneously developing new ontologies and new combinations of old competences. - We need to understand the design principles if we wish to develop machines capable of human-like understanding of the environment and rapid, flexible cognitive development. - There can different competences in the same animal or robot some more rigid (precocial, genetically determined) some more flexible (derived creatively from exploration and play). - We need to understand relations between environmental and task constraints that favour different combinations of pre-configured and metaconfigured development.